 The Conn trombones can be ordered with several other hand slides.
 The standard slide is available with 3 removable leadpipes: The standard pipe, an open pipe favored by John Marcellus, and a traditional Remington style pipe that fits the now rare mouthpiece with the Brown & Sharp taper shank.
 Such mouthpieces include vintage Schilke, Conn, and Remington.

-If you'd like one of the Conn trombones we have in stock, but with a custom slide, we usually have those ready to go.
-Just contact us directly and we can make the exchange and ship you a custom horn right away.
+If you'd like one of the Conn trombones we have in stock, but with a custom slide, we can set that up.
+Just contact us directly and we can make the exchange and ship you a custom horn in short order.
 The upgrade costs $200.

 New Elkhart 88H